Brooklyn-Dev/Complex-Fractal-Renderer/README.md

 ## Controls

 -   Left Mouse - Click to offset view
+-   Right Mouse - Click to see the trajectory of a point
 -   Scroll Wheel - Zoom in and out
+-   TAB - Toggle UI
 -   R - Reset view
 -   1 - Mandelbrot set
 -   2 - Tricorn / Mandelbar set